rlugojr/Documentation/content/tutorials/03_Advanced/How_to_create_a_material_for_materialsLibrary.md

 }
 ```

+For completeness, you will also have to complete the *serialize* and *Parse* functions (This is only required if you want to save/load your material to a .babylon file)

-ANd you're done for the material!
+And you're done for the material!
 Now it is time to test it.

 ## Update the test page